Sign in

 Sample Test Questions

-The Step 1 examination continues to assess content related to the discipline of pharmacology.
-However, the primary focus of this content will be on the mechanisms of actions of drugs rather than on specific pharmacotherapy, drug-drug interactions, adverse effects, or contraindications of medications.
+The Step 1 examination continues to encompass content related to the discipline of pharmacology.
+However, the primary emphasis will be on mechanisms of drug action rather than specific pharmacotherapy, drug-drug interactions, adverse effects, or contraindications of medications.

-A 27-year-old woman comes to the office for counseling prior to conception.
-She states that a friend recently delivered a newborn with a neural tube defect and she wants to decrease her risk for having a child with this condition.
-She has no history of major medical illness and takes no medications.
+A 27-year-old woman visits the office for counseling prior to conception.
+She mentions that a friend recently gave birth to a baby with a neural tube defect and wants to minimize her risk of having a child with this condition.
+She has no significant medical history and takes no medications.
 Physical examination shows no abnormalities.
-It is most appropriate to recommend that this patient begin supplementation with a vitamin that is a cofactor in which of the following processes?
+It is most suitable to recommend that this patient start supplementation with a vitamin that is a cofactor in which of the following processes?

 (A) Biosynthesis of nucleotides